imacat/arclog/README.md

-Currently, `arclog` supports [Apache] access log, Syslog, [NTP], Apache 1 SSL engine log, and my own bracketed, modified ISO date/time log file formats, and gzip and bzip2 compression methods.
+Currently, `arclog` supports [Apache] access log, Syslog, [NTP], Apache 1 SSL engine log, and my own bracketed, modified ISO date/time log file formats, and gzip, bzip2, and xz compression methods.
 Several software projects log (or can log) in a format compatible with the Apache access log, like [CUPS], [ProFTPD], [Pure-FTPd]… etc., and `arclog` can archive their Apache-like log files, too.

 Caution